ericpolo/LSMMemoryProfiling/README.md

 **Note**: The above command will generate a `workload.txt` file in the same directory.

 ### Step 2: Running the benchmark
-After generating the workload, you may want to copy paste the `workload.txt` to the `./MemoryProfiling/examples/__working_branch` directory.
+After generating the workload, you may want to copy and paste the `workload.txt` to the `./MemoryProfiling/examples/__working_branch` directory.

 Great!
 Now you can run the benchmark by running the following command:
 ```bash